Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Microsimulation scenarios

-\begin{itemize} \item Remain scenarios \begin{itemize} \item \textbf{Status quo} extrapolates current population and migration trends. \item \textbf{2nd enlargement} describes the UK remaining in the EU and subsequent additional inflow of immigration after the accession of new countries.
-The scenario follows current migration trends until 2020, at which point the in and out flows of EU immigrants double for the next 10 years. \end{itemize} \textbf{Brexit scenarios} \begin{itemize} \item \textbf{Amicable parting} assumes that relations between the UK and the EU do not change significantly after Brexit (1 July 2018).
-The migration flows experience only slight changes. \item \textbf{Depopulation} envisions the exodus of EU immigrants after Brexit, with accompanying slight drop in British emigration from the country and a minor scale of their return from the EU.\footnote{This scenario, compared to the Remain scenarios, can test the common perception among the Leave campaigners that the population of E\&W in the EU will increase by 2--3 million people by 2030.} \item \textbf{Radical solutions} leads to drastically limited migration between the UK and the EU after Brexit as many migrants lose the right of residence or decide to return to their country of origin. \end{itemize} \end{itemize}
+\textbf{Brexit scenarios} \begin{itemize} \item \textbf{Soft Brexit}\ assumes an amicable parting of the ways between Britain and the EU.
+Their relations do not change significantly and the migration flows experience only slight changes. \item \textbf{Exodus}\ envisions a significant ebb of EU immigrants from the UK, with an accompanying slight drop in British emigration from the country and a minor increase of their repatriation from the EU.\footnote{A comparison of this scenario with the Remain scenarios can test the common perception among the Leave campaigners that if the UK remains in the EU its population will increase by 2--3 million by 2030.} \item \textbf{Hard Brexit}\ leads to drastically limited migration between the UK and the EU after Brexit as many migrants lose the right of residence or decide to return to their country of origin. \end{itemize}